animo/minor-blockchain-2020/docs/week-5/wallets-and-moving-money.md

 If we think back to the betting example, a payable function could be used to collect a certain amount of money for participants to be allowed to participate.

 A function can simply be payable without additional context.
 But often it is combined with requirements, checks or restrictions.
-For example the execution of a payable function can be dependent on payement.
+For example the execution of a payable function can be dependent on payment.
 To do this you can use the require function to require a certain value to be sent with the activating call.
 So far we have mostly used the call data to check the msg.sender, but there is a lot of other available information.

 ```solidity
 contract BettingContract {